Categories

 The FDA has updated its website to include a list of essential oils that are GRAS (Generally Recognized as Safe) according to the FDA.
 The essential oils on the list have been deemed safe by the FDA and they do not believe there to be any harmful effects associated with using these essential oils.

 Some of the essential oils that are on the GRAS list are lavender, peppermint, thyme, rosemary, and chamomile.
-It is important to remember that these essential oils are only considered safe if used in accordance with the instructions on the bottle or package.
+It is important to remember that these essential oils are only considered safe if used by the instructions on the bottle or package.
 If you are pregnant or breastfeeding, it is always best to speak with your doctor before using any type of essential oil.

 FDA GRAS: